ibm-cloud-docs/account/manageorg.md

    * The number of services
    * Plan details

-3. Expand the region details to view the quota at the space level.
+3. Expand the row to view the quota at the space level for each region.

 To change the quota that is allocated to an org, you must open a support ticket.
 For more information, see [Getting customer support](/docs/get-support/howtogetsupport.html#getting-customer-support).